|

 A magazine about the edge.

-TC(r)#1 January 1992: BUY NOW
+TC(r)#1 January 1992:

 poems by Karen Finley, Noni Howard, Tracy Mostovoy, Frank Moore